Envisioning a Climate-Safe California webinar #17: Phasing Out Oil Refining in California: Implications for Health and Workers – 25 July 2024

 California is a major oil refining state, mostly making fuels for our own use but also for export.
 California and local governments have policies requiring a transition away from fossil fuels in the electricity, transportation, and oil extraction sectors.
 But California has no requirements for phasing out oil refineries — the largest industrial fossil fuel polluters in the state.

-+ Click here to register and for more information
++ Click here for more information

 Presenters